 Administration of steroids is harmful and increases the risk of death in patients with severe TBI.
+Routine steroid administration after TBI is not recommended.

 Hypothermia

 Currently, the literature suggests that there is no benefit to early prophylactic hypothermia or therapeutic hypothermia for intracranial hypertension to improve neurological outcomes in TBI.
 However, targeted temperature management for prevention of fever is appropriate.